 1. Using your local big bank

 These institutions can help you set up a TFSA, RRSP or high-interest savings account as well.
 Be mindful that big bank advisors normally promote their costly mutual funds that belong to big bank’s families of funds.
-Those big bank funds charge higher fees than what you could own, more sensibly, to grow your money higher and faster.
+Those big bank funds may charge higher fees than what you could own on your own, using a self-directed brokerage/account.

-You can certainly work with a big bank but we would prefer you consider starting to invest with the big bank brokerage’s arm to build a low-cost ETF portfolio.
+You can certainly work with a big bank, including their mutual funds, but we would prefer you consider starting to invest with the big bank brokerage’s arm to build a low-cost ETF portfolio.

 For further reading: Investing in Index Funds.